spectrocloud/librarium/docs/docs-content/clusters/data-center/vmware.md

 3. You need an active vCenter account with all the permissions listed below in the **VMware Cloud Account Permissions** section.

+- An active vCenter account with all the permissions listed in [VMware Privileges](vmware.md#vmware-privileges).

-4. Install a Private Cloud Gateway for VMware as described in the [Creating a VMware Cloud Gateway](/clusters/data-center/vmware/#creatingavmwarecloudgateway) section.
-Installing the Private Cloud Gateway will automatically register a cloud account for VMware in Palette.
-You can register your additional VMware cloud accounts in Palette as described in the [Creating a VMware Cloud account](/clusters/data-center/vmware#creatingavmwarecloudaccount) section.
+- Installed PCG for VMware.
+Installing the PCG will automatically register a cloud account for VMware in Palette.
+You can register your additional VMware cloud accounts in Palette as described in the [Create VMware Cloud Account](vmware.md#create-a-vmware-cloud-account) section.

-5. Subnet with egress access to the internet (direct or via proxy):
-    * For proxy: HTTP_PROXY, HTTPS_PROXY (both required).
-    * Outgoing internet connection on port 443 to api.spectrocloud.com.

 6. The Private cloud gateway IP requirements are: